hyphanet/website/content/pages/help-fr.md

 secretly distribute a trojan'ed build, because Hyphanet is open source, numerous people have contributed code to it, so legally we have to give you the source code, including that for any government mandated back doors - which wouldn't be secret for long!
-If this happened it is likely that [ Hyphanet Project Incorporated](donate.html), the non-profit organisation that runs this website and handles donations, would shut down, but the Hyphanet network itself would live on just fine, the only difference being not being able to pay full time developers as easily.

 See [net neutrality](http://en.wikipedia.org/wiki/Network_neutrality) and [the EFF](https://www.eff.org/) or equivalent organisations in your country for